Class and Subclass are crucial when choosing and creating your character in Baldur’s Gate 3. It’s your playstyle and identity.

 Best Class Overview

-If you look for the best overall class, we suggest Fighter, this class has good damage and survivability and it’s straightforward to play.
-It easily controls the battlefield and can do multiple attacks per one turn.
-But there are many subcategories we can take into consideration.
+If you are looking for the best overall class, we suggest Paladin.
+This class has good damage survivability and group utility.
+The Paladin has access to all the gear sets and armour, giving them various equipment choices.
+However, there are many subcategories we can take into consideration.
 Overall, each class is good or the best at something.

-- A Tier – Barbarian, Wizard, Cleric, Rogue
+• A Tier – Sorcerer, Ranger, Barbarian, Monk

 What is the Easiest Class to Play in Baldur’s Gate 3?

-The fighter is extremely powerful and the easiest class to play in Baldu’s Gate 3.
-You’ll be able to control the battlefield and have a decent health pool which will make your character survive.
+The fighter is mighty and the most accessible class to play in Baldu’s Gate 3.
+You’ll be able to control the battlefield and have a decent health pool to make your character survive.
 If you enjoy the melee, preferably two-handed sword playstyle – The Fighter or Barbarian is for you!
+If you are an advanced player, pick Paladin.
+They are complex but mighty and one of the best classes in the game.

-Alternatively, you can pick Rogue Thief or Ranger Gloom Stalker, a dexterity-based class, that when you understand the advantage and learn how to use from stealth attack, those classes will deal fantastic damage!
+Alternatively, you can pick Rogue Thief or Ranger Gloom Stalker, a dexterity-based class that, when you understand the advantage and learn how to use from stealth attack, those classes will deal fantastic damage!
+Monk is a distinct class with many dedicated gear sets in the game and a powerful choice.

 Spellcasters are a little more complicated and depend on your preferences, with sorcerers being the strongest in the end-game.
 However, you can never go wrong with Warlock or Wizard.
-You can pick Druid if you are new to Baldurs Gate 3 and want a versatile and durable spellcaster.
+Wizard has more variety in spells, while Warlock has the most potent cantrip.
+You can pick Druid if you are new to Baldurs Gate 3 and want a versatile and durable spellcaster that can transform into various creatures with a Wild Shape mechanic.

 Ultimately, the best class is the one that aligns with your playstyle and preferences.
 Your character, your journey – so choose what resonates with you, and enjoy a fantastic experience in Baldur’s Gate 3!